It’s time for that monthly drama that you both dread. Trimming your dog's nails!

 * Touch your dog’s paw for one second.
 Praise and reward several times before extending the time gradually to 5 seconds.

-* Hold your dog’s paw for a second, then gradually extend the time.
+* Hold your dog’s paw for a second, touch the nails, then gradually extend the time.

-* Progress through the last 3 steps again, this time with the clippers out and next to you.
+* Progress through the last 3 steps again with your dog, this time with the clippers out and next to you.

 * Pick up the clippers in one hand, progress through the first three steps again.

-* Holding her paw, touch the clippers to your dog’s toes for one second.
+* Holding her paw, touch the clippers to your dog’s nails for one second.
 Gradually extend to a 5 second touch.

-* Get in position with the clippers around the nail for one second building to 5 seconds.
-Don’t actually clip yet.
+* Get in position with your dog with the clippers around the nail for one second building to 5 seconds.
+Don’t actually cut yet.

-* Once you have achieved the clippers around the nail for 5 seconds, and have praised and rewarded at least 10 times, you are ready to add the actual clip.
+* Once you have achieved the clippers around the nail for 5 seconds, and have praised and rewarded at least 10 times, you are ready to add the actual clip to the nails.
 Just take a tiny bit off to be absolutely sure you won’t cut the quick.
 Make the reward extra big with plenty of praise for success.

 * Continue to practice, backing up to a simple touch of the clippers to the toe often.

 Keep your training sessions to 10-15 minutes and repeat several times a day if possible.
 Don’t put too many expectations on results.
 Your guide is your dog’s response.
-Sometimes progress is very slow at first, then a major breakthrough happens.
+Sometimes progress is very slow at first, then a major breakthrough happens for your dog.

-Avoid punishing or using harsh tones during your training.
+Avoid punishing or using harsh tones during your nails training with your dog.
 It won’t be effective and will only serve to teach your dog that nail trimming is a risky time when she might be punished for simply expressing her very real fear.

-Your only job is to stay patient and look for every opportunity to reward your dog for calm behavior as you progress towards success.
+Your only job is to stay patient and look for every opportunity to reward your dog for calm behavior as you progress towards success trimming your dog's nails.

 Sometimes you need a professional groomer.

-This doesn’t mean you give up on clipping nails at home.
-However, if the fear response in your dog is so bad that you don’t have time to progress through the above techniques at your dog’s own pace, then you have the option of passing off the trauma to a professional temporarily.
+This doesn’t mean you give up on clipping dogs nails at home.
+However, if the nails fear response in your dog is so bad that you don’t have time to progress through the above techniques at your dog’s own pace, then you have the option of passing off the trauma to a professional temporarily to have his nails trimmed.

 This will break the negative association with nail clipping at home, allowing you to make more progress with your training program.
 Consider it the “reset” option.